-Accounts receivable commercial collections at many companies, are still done the way it was in the green eyeshade era — their processes aren’t up-to-date, leaving a large margin of actions that can be done to improve results.
-Like many repetitive processes, collections is a production operation, and it can be re-engineered to improve cash flow, reduce DSO, and slash the disputes that result from letting unpaid accounts go stale.
+Accounts receivable commercial collections at many companies are still in the green eyeshade era with out-of-date processes, leaving many opportunities to improve results.
+However, like many repetitive processes, collections is a production operation and can be engineered to improve cash flow, reduce DSO, and slash the disputes that result from letting unpaid accounts go stale.

-At Leib Solutions, considered one of the the best commercial collection agencies, we know cash flow is the lifeblood of every business, and success or failure depends largely on how this highly-important accounts receivable asset is managed.
-Collecting receivables more quickly enables companies to reduce bank borrowing, invest more in growth, and improve profits too.
-Our experience is that the level of delinquencies can be dramatically reduced, cut in half (or sometime reduced even further with expert planning and effort).
+At Leib Solutions, considered one of the best commercial collection agencies, we know cash flow is the lifeblood of every business, and success or failure depends mainly on how well accounts receivable is managed.
+Collecting receivables more quickly enables companies to reduce bank borrowing, invest more in growth, and improve profits.
+Our experience is that delinquent A/R can be dramatically reduced, even cut in half.
 Here are some basic ideas to implement in your organization:

 - Credit and Collection Policy.
-Every company needs a credit and collection policy which gives the department the appropriate framework in which to work.
-This policy should be developed by management – detailing the criteria and the tools which will be used (restricting credit, collection agencies, lawyers, etc.).
-Establish standard policies and practices in your organization for yourself to handle.
-If you are a small company, even a one-page credit and collection policy may be enough.
+Every company needs a credit and collection policy that gives the department the appropriate framework to work.
+This policy (and procedures) should be by management – detailing the criteria, parameters and tools used (restricting credit, collection agencies, lawyers, etc.).
+Even a one-page credit and collection policy may be enough for a small company.
 Larger companies need to go into much more detail.

 - Advise the Customer of Your Policies.
-The customer should receive a written explanation of your credit and collection policies; that is, how you expect them to behave.
-Ideally, make it part of your Credit Application, but always email it afterward, so they understand the rules of the game.
+The customer should receive a written explanation of your credit and collection policies- how you expect them to behave.
+Ideally, make it part of your Credit Application, but always email it afterward, so they understand the business rules.

 - Contact Data.
-Your customer contact data should always include the email addresses of your payables contact, controller, and management.
-If the customer is a small company, you should also have the owner’s cell phone number.
-All of this information can be picked up on your credit application for new customers.
-Otherwise, it is a project.
+Your customer contact data should always include the telephone and email addresses of your payables contact, controller, and customer management.
+You should also have the owner’s cell phone number if the customer is small.
+All of this information should be on your customer credit application.

 - FDCPA Regulations.
 The Fair Debt Collections Practices Act doesn’t apply to B2B transactions, but always keep in mind that you must comply with the FDCPA if you are dealing with consumers.
 Regardless, all customers should always be handled professionally and consistently, which reflects your corporate culture, even the few abusive customers.